-Usage of Aronia is helpful in increasing the HDL levels, with concurrent reductions of TC, LDL and TG when consumed in dosages over 300mg.
+Regarding clinical importance, it is evident that the usage of Aronia is helpful in increasing HDL levels, with concurrent reductions of TC, LDL and TG when consumed in dosages over 300mg.
 Given that Aronia is a naturally occurring food, it is likely to elicit less side effects or complications when compared to commercially available, man-made medications.
-This review facilitates key stakeholder understanding of the importance of a natural food supplement, which may be conducive to the positive treatment of individuals suffering with non-communicable diseases.
+For example, Valcheva-Kuzmanova et al. reported an anti-hyperlipemic effect, and no internal adverse effects following consumption of Aronia juice (Valcheva-Kuzmanova); whilst weight gain is the primary side-effect of many pharmacotherapies such as sulfonylureas, α-glucosidase inhibitors, and thiazolidinediones, and this side-effect is particularly undesirable (Gershell; Banjari).
+Furthermore, in patients where pharmacotherapy is necessitated, Aronia could be employed safely as an adjunct therapy; Vendrame et al asserted that berries, such as Aronia, as part of a dietary strategy could greatly reduce the need for pharmacotherapy, associated with potentially deleterious side effects and constituting a considerable financial burden.
+Moreover, such Aronia supplementation also presents little risk of interaction with any existing treatments, whereas some other herbal supplements have demonstrable side-effects.
+For example, cranberry (Yang; Hamann) and ginseng (Anetzsky; Gurley) can interfere with warfarin, inhibiting the CYP2C9 enzyme and increasing the risk of bleeding, whilst Ginkgo (Vale; Matthews; McEwan) and Garlic (Tattelman; McEwan) have been shown to interact negatively with aspirin, reducing platelet activity and increasing the risk of bleeding.
+Thus, although there are no known reports of Aronia eliciting negative or injurious side-effects, careful observation by clinicians is still advised when administering Aronia.
+This review facilitates clinician, and other key stakeholders, understanding of the importance of a natural food supplement, which may be conducive to the positive treatment of individuals suffering with non-communicable diseases, particularly given the markedly reduced side-effects associated with a complementary, phytotherapy.
 It is imperative that future studies place importance upon well-constructed methodology and study design, the source and type of Aronia, the mode of administration and the utilization of standardized outcome variables.
 Such actions would reduce the equivocal nature of some findings, leading to a consensus of the efficacy of Aronia supplementation.